elsampsa/cutefront/docs/_build/html/_sources/devenvs.rst.txt

 In order to try this, you need to run the :ref:`FastAPI fullstack example <install>` and start it in the development mode.

-- Go into the debugging tab
+- Go into VSCode debugging tab
-- Choose `Cutefront FastAPI landing` from the
+- Choose `Cutefront FastAPI landing` from the dropdown menu

 Now:

 - All your frontend code is still in your local directory and filesystem
-- JS and HTML is served to us by a development server, handled by VSCode
+- JS and HTML is served by a development server, handled by VSCode
-- Backend is running in docker compose, exposing a local port, interacting with your
+- Backend is running in docker compose, exposing a local port and serving frontend

 3. Staging Tier-3
 -----------------